apache/gravitino/docs/manage-relational-metadata-using-gravitino.md

 </Tabs>

 :::note
-- When Gravitino loads a table from a catalog with various data types, if Gravitino is unable to parse the data type, it will use an **[Unparsed Type](#unparsed-type)** to preserve the original data type, ensuring that the table can be loaded successfully.
+- When Gravitino loads a table from a catalog with various data types, if Gravitino is unable to parse the data type, it will use an **[External Type](#external-type)** to preserve the original data type, ensuring that the table can be loaded successfully.
 - When Gravitino loads a table from a catalog that supports default value, if Gravitino is unable to parse the default value, it will use an **[Unparsed Expression](./expression.md#unparsed-expression)** to preserve the original default value, ensuring that the table can be loaded successfully.
 :::